-The second session of the Intergovernmental Negotiating Committee (INC-2) will take place in Paris, France, from 29 May to 2 June 2023.
+The second session of the Intergovernmental Negotiating Committee (INC-2) took place in Paris, France, from 29 May to 2 June 2023.
 At the first meeting (INC-1), governments requested the secretariat to prepare a document to be considered at INC-2 with potential options for elements towards an international legally binding instrument, based on a comprehensive approach that addresses the full life cycle of plastics as called for by UNEA resolution 5/14.

 About the INC Process

 For several years, plastic pollution has been a major issue raised at the UN Environment Assembly (UNEA) and other global fora.
 On 2 March 2022, 175 countries participating in UNEA-5.2 got together and adopted the resolution 5/14 End plastic pollution: towards an international legally binding instrument, recognizing that “the high and rapidly increasing levels of plastic pollution represent a serious environmental problem at a global scale, negatively impacting the environmental, social and economic dimensions of sustainable development”.
 This historic resolution mandates the UNEP Executive Director to convene an International Negotiating Committee (INC) to develop and adopt a legally binding instrument on plastic pollution based on a comprehensive approach that addresses the full life cycle of plastics.
 This landmark decision thus launched the process towards a global plastics treaty, which should be developed by the end of 2024.

 The first two meetings for the development of the international legally binding agreement on plastic pollution took place in 2022.
 In May 2022, the ad hoc open-ended working group (OEWG) met in Dakar, Senegal.
 The meeting resulted in a proposed draft rules of procedure for the work of the INC. Member States then met in Punta del Este, Uruguay, from 28 November to 2 December for the first meeting of the INC to develop an international legally binding instrument on plastic pollution.